Manyagoya1/Manyagoya1/README.md

 ## Hi, I am Manya Goyal

-B.Tech Student at VIT Bhopal University
+-B.Tech Student at VIT Bhopal University
-Interested in learning Programming and Web Development Currently learning new technologies and working on basic projects
+-Interested in learning Programming and Web Development -Currently learning new technologies and working on basic projects
 <!--
 **Manyagoya1/Manyagoya1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.